sas695/IDD-Fa19-Lab3/README.md

 **a.
 What voltage values do you see from your force sensor?**

+0 - 1000
 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

+The relationship is exponential growth, in that the voltage jumps very high with a small force and is hard to get any more voltage by pressing very hard.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

+By diconnecting individual resistors I can change the color of the LED that is fading.

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**